-Children in years 1-6 have a 50 minute reading lesson every day.
+Children in years 1-6 have a 45 minute reading lesson every day.
 This is because we believe reading is the key to all learning.
-Children continue their reading journey, stepping onto the Roots Programme at the beginning of year 1.
-Roots and Wings are part of Success for All (SfA) which supports children at every stage of reading until the end of year 6.
+In Year 1 and the first part of Year 2, children’s lessons focus on the RWInc reading programme.

-Children begin their SfA journey with the Roots programme.
+Children begin their reading journey with the Read Write Inc programme.

 This promotes early reading skills through:

 - children practising reading daily

 - the study of ‘real books’ alongside phonic readers to promote comprehension skills

 - teaching children in small groups matched to the skills they need to learn

 Children move onto the Reading@Morningside programme as soon as their phonic knowledge and reading fluency are secure.

 - The programme supports and challenges both basic and more competent readers